SAP-samples/btp-developer-guide-cap/documentation/ai-scenario/document/deploy-cf.md

 ## Prerequisites

-1. Open app &rarr; incident-managmenent &rarr; webapp &rarr; manifest.json, and copy the following code snippet of the **crossNavigation** object after **dataSources** object under "sap.app":
+1. In your code in your Code Editor, Open app &rarr; incident-managmenent &rarr; webapp &rarr; manifest.json, and copy the following code snippet of the **crossNavigation** object after **dataSources** object under "sap.app":

     ```sh
     "sap.app": {